Michaela Lesayova

 E.D.I is an unconscious bias training provider, professional lobbying organisation and employee relations support service, aiming to reduce the amount of discrimination that people from underrepresented groups face in recruitment and in the workplace.

-If you’re interested in meeting any of our finalists, come to the Ingenuity National Showcase on 17 June at East Midlands Conference Centre, University of Nottingham.
+If you’re interested in meeting any of our finalists, come to the Ingenuity Impact National Showcase on 17 June at East Midlands Conference Centre, University of Nottingham.

 RSVP to attend the National Ingenuity Showcase, part of the Power of Partnerships Conference, on Friday 17 June.
 Please respond by 10 June 2022 by completing this short form.
 Further information will be sent out prior to the event.